May 22 -25 (Friday 5pm- Monday 4pm) (Memorial day weekend)

 If for any medical reason you need to take meals, you may bring your own food items in a container with your name clearly marked on it.

-Special meal requirements can be noted on the registration form Opens in a new window.
+Special meal requirements can be noted on Register Here

 You will be assigned a room when register.
 The accommodations are not luxurious, but quite adequate for the purpose of the retreat.
 There is a scenic view of the lake and the meditation hall is quiet and spacious.
 There are separate quarters for male and female participants.
 Most rooms have two beds so you may have a roommate.